For questions about OSAF as an organization, visit the OSAF FAQ

 To enable our target user to collaborate with others, the Chandler Hub web application focuses on meeting the needs of the 'Casual Collaborator'.

-Target User for a more in-depth answer to this question.
+See how people are using Chandler.
+See: Target User? for a more in-depth answer to this question.

 Q Can I use Chandler for Email?